python-visualization/folium/README.rst

 ------------

-We love contributions!  folium is open source, built on open source, and we'd love to have you hang out in our community.
+We love contributions!  folium is open source, built on open source, and we had love to have you hang out in our community.

 See `our complete contributor's guide <https://github.com/python-visualization/folium/blob/master/.github/CONTRIBUTING.md>`_ for more info.